 You must ensure that they discover a relatively solid history of actions demonstrating that you are a reliable source of industry information and expertise.
 This includes an informative online newsroom, an engaging blog, active social media profiles, guest appearances on other forums, brand mentions on other sites, and a good overall online footprint.

 In order to prepare for launch day, think about your brand from the perspective of the media.
 What are they supposed to think about a brand that is begging for attention now but has been essentially inactive for the previous six months?
 Establishing a credible history of engagement shows the media that you’re committed to your brand.
-It also demonstrates that you know what you’re doing and they can rely on you for expert commentary.
+It also demonstrates that you know what you’re doing and they can consistently rely on you for expert commentary.

 Research your target audience